Ballistic missiles hit Iraq's Kurdish capital, Iran's Revolutionary Guard claim responsibility | Law-Order

 Ballistic missiles hit Iraq's Kurdish capital, Iran's Revolutionary Guard claim responsibility

 Iran's Revolutionary Guards claimed responsibility for a dozen ballistic missiles that struck Iraq's northern Kurdish regional capital of Erbil in the early hours of Sunday, Iran's state media reported, adding that the attack was against Israeli "strategic centres" in Erbil.
-The missile attack comes as talks to revive the 2015 Iran nuclear deal face the prospect of collapse after a last-minute Russian demand forced world powers to pause negotiations for an undetermined time despite having a largely completed text.
+The missiles targeted the U.S. consulate among other sites, according to the Kurdish regional government.

 Iran's Revolutionary Guards claimed responsibility for a dozen ballistic missiles that struck Iraq's northern Kurdish regional capital of Erbil in the early hours of Sunday, Iran's state media reported, adding that the attack was against Israeli "strategic centres" in Erbil.